data-science-infinity/data-science-infinity.github.io/_posts/2021-11-06-Answering-Business-Questions-with-SQL.md

 ---

-#### Question 1: What were the total sales for each productareaname for July 2020.Return these in the order ofhighest sales to lowest sales5) Return a list of all customer_id's that do NOT havea loyalty score (i.e. they are in the customer_detailstable, but not in the loyalty_scores table)
+#### Question 1:
+What were the total sales for each productareaname for July 2020.Return these in the order ofhighest sales to lowest sales5) Return a list of all customer_id's that do NOT havea loyalty score (i.e. they are in the customer_detailstable, but not in the loyalty_scores table)

+###### SQL CODE:

 ```SQL
 select
  b.product_area_name,